 The Best Pentax K1000 Lenses for Film Photographers on a Budget

 The Pentax K1000 is one of my favorite 35mm film cameras ever made.
-K-mount lenses, sometimes referred to a PK lenses, are affordable and easy to find.
+K-mount lenses, sometimes listed as PK lenses, are affordable and easy to find.

 Outside the Shot is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.